COVID-19 UPDATES

 What to do if you have symptoms?

 COVID-19 can present with a wide range of symptoms, see here for a full list.
-COVID PCR testing is generally reserved for those at highest risk e.g. people who work at congregate settings, long term care homes, retirement homes, and hospitals.
-Please see the full list of eligible individuals here.
 If you have access to a Rapid Antigen Test (RAT), you may use it to test for COVID-19.
 However, a negative RAT when you have symptoms does not mean you do not have COVID-19.
 If you have a positive RAT, you may wish to document the positive test for your records (labelled with date and name).

 Individuals with any of the above symptoms are recommended to self-isolate and stay at home until fever is resolved and their symptoms have been improving for at least 24 hours (48 hours for gastrointestinal symptoms).